JoshDoody/joshdoody.github.io/_posts/2016-06-01-how-do-i-negotiate-a-higher-salary-even-if-the-job-offer-is-in-the-salary-range-i-suggested.md

 ## How do you negotiate if they make an offer in your stated salary range?

-But you're already declared your desired salary, and you want to negotiate for something higher.
+But you already declared your desired salary, and you want to negotiate for something higher.
 How do you do that?

 **Look for new information you can incorporate into your negotiation**—ways in which your understanding of the position has changed since you declared your salary range.
 Here are two examples: